semanticdata/semanticdata.github.io/content/uses.md

 toc = false
 +++

+See the [Canonical Publication](https://miguelpimentel.do/en/uses/) for this Blog post.

 # /uses

 A non-comprehensive, non-exhaustive list of the hardware and software I use on a day-to-day basis.
 Also known as a [/uses](https://uses.tech/) page.